LaurenAStrong/Airbnb-EDA-Project/README.md

 ![Age versus destination plot](https://user-images.githubusercontent.com/91219409/145722776-f7fcf528-1976-423c-b593-bae1eaac1f7c.png)

-In the gender compared to destination plot, we see that Males book Canada more frequently than females.
+In the gender compared to destination plot, we see that males list their destination to Canada more frequently than females do.

 ```python
 women = sum(users['gender'] == 'FEMALE')